Many of the developers are subscribed to the various Tux Paint mailing lists (which anyone may subscribe to).

 - Karl Ove Hufthammer — conversion from HTML tables to CSS (Bergen, Norway)

 Support and Inspiration

-- Sam "Criswell" Hart — Tux4Kids project manager (Arizona, USA)
+- Sam "Criswell" Hart — Tux4Kids founder (Arizona, USA)

 - Stephen Matthew Helms — inspiration (California, USA)